 In 2008, the Company acquired one of its competitors, Alaska Ocean Seafood, thereby doubling the size of its quota holdings and adding the vessel Alaska Ocean to the fleet.
 In connection with this acquisition, Nippon Suisan USA, Inc., a wholly owned subsidiary of one of the largest marine products companies in the world, became a partner in the Company by contributing its ownership stake in Alaska Ocean Seafood and making an additional investment in Glacier.
 This unique vessel, shown at the Smithsonian National Museum of American History and featured on the History Channel’s Modern Marvels is one of the largest catcher processors in the world capable of freezing more than 220 metric tons per day of high quality frozen-at-sea products.
 The Company recently upgraded its fishmeal production capabilities to a state of the art plant, capable of fully utilizing all processing waste and producing an additional 40 metric tons of fishmeal and 8,000 gallons of fish oil per day.

 In 2011, the Northern Glacier was converted into a Head and Gut (H&G) vessel to catch and process groundfish.
-In November of 2014, the Company acquired an ownership interest and full management of the four Iquique U.S. vessels which include the Arica, the Cape Horn, the Rebecca Irene and the Unimak.
+In November of 2014, the Company acquired an ownership interest and full management of the four Iquique U.S. vessels (currently North Star Fishing Company) which include the Arica, the Cape Horn, the Rebecca Irene and the Unimak.

 The next generation of Company leadership remains steadfast to our founder’s core operating principles while we strive to build upon more than 30 years of hard work and success at Glacier Fish Company.